 UniQuest Enrollment Advisors, who communicate with prospective students on behalf of universities via multiple channels, say that the response from students on the phone is particularly powerful.

 This sort of engagement makes a huge difference to application yield.
-Anais has had students tell her that they were on the fence between two UK universities and that because the university took the time to call them, they wanted to study with that university.
+UQ Enrollment Advisors have had students tell them that they were on the fence between two universities and that because the university took the time to call them, they wanted to study with that university.

 2. It’s a faster way to deliver support